nasa/cumulus/docs/deployment/README.md

 ###### iams

-Add the ARNs for each of the four roles and one instanceProfile created in the [Create IAM Roles](create-iam-roles) step.
+Add the ARNs for each of the five  roles and one instanceProfile created in the [Create IAM Roles](create-iam-roles) step.
 You can retrieve the ARNs from:

     $ aws iam list-roles | grep Arn
     $ aws iam list-instance-profiles | grep Arn